karlatolentino/Portfolio-Project/README.md

 The target audience for the portfolio website is aimed towards employers looking to engage with a dev and/or IT professional.

 ## Tech Stack
-This online portfolio has been created using only HTML and CSS/SCSS.
+This online portfolio has been created using only HTML and CSS.
+Deployment
+GitHub